10 tips for a successful adoption

 - www.dogwise.com (Dogwise offers an extensive collection of books and videos for dog lovers and trainers through their website)

-When introducing your new dog to your pets, supervise at all times and allow them time to accept each other – friendships may take weeks or months to develop.
-In the beginning, you may need to baby gate certain rooms, or shut doors to keep pets separated when they can’t be supervised.
-You may also want to reward your current pet with a treat when you pay attention to your new pet to help her accept the new addition.
-Once you’re comfortable your dog and other pets will behave, they can have access to each other without supervision.
+When introducing your new dog to your other furry friends, supervise their interactions at all times and allow them time to accept each other – friendships may take weeks or months to develop.
+In the beginning, you may need to baby gate certain rooms, or shut doors to keep animals separated when they can’t be supervised.
+You may also want to reward your current furry friend with a treat when you pay attention to your new dog to help them accept the new addition.
+Once you’re comfortable your dog and other animals will behave, they can have access to each other without supervision.

 It’s also important to teach your children – and dog – to behave appropriately together.
-Babies and small children require adult supervision around any dog, even their own.
+Babies and small children require adult supervision around any dog, even your family’s dog.
 Teaching your dog basic obedience, such as off, sit, stay or come are invaluable.
 Be aware that older dogs, and those with disabilities, may be easily irritated or frightened.
 Educate children to be considerate of their limitations and to treat them with respect.
 As well, teach your children not to:

 - Disturb a dog that is eating, sleeping or caring for puppies.